Areas of Study

 Learning Outcomes

-2. They learn about balance, stance, profile, symmetry and asymmetry, rhythm, movement and scale.
+- Learn about balance, stance, profile, symmetry and asymmetry, rhythm, movement, and scale.

-4. They also learn about the relationship between form and function, the importance of craftsmanship and attention to detail.
+- Learn about the relationship between form and function, the importance of craftsmanship, and attention to detail.

 Course of Study